umbraco/UmbracoDocs/Add-ons/The-Licensing-model/index.md

 1. Download your license from your Umbraco.com account - this will give you a `.lic` file
 2. Place the file in the `/bin` directory in your Umbraco installation

 The `.lic` file must be placed in the `/bin` directory in order to be registered by Umbraco Courier or Umbraco Forms.
-Is the file not placed correctly, the application will automatically switch to trial mode.
+If the file isn't placed correctly, the application will automatically switch to trial mode.

 ![Installing Umbraco Forms license](images/install-forms-license.gif)